-- 1. As a general principle, directorate budgets should be structured to cover business as usual, investment and efficiency programmes that have been agreed as part of the budget and service planning round and administration priorities. - 2.
-Budgets which are "demand led" should be set to deal with the forecast level of activity.
-For example; the predicted client numbers and needs in Adults and Children's social care; the usual level of activity for planning appeals; winter gritting average weather conditions - 3.
+- 1. As a general principle, directorate budgets should be structured to cover business as usual, investment and efficiency programmes that have been agreed as part of the budget and service planning round and administration priorities.
+Contingency budgets should not be included in financial planning as part of a service's annual operational revenue budget. - Budgets which are "demand led" should be set to deal with the forecast level of activity.
+For example the predicted client numbers and needs in Adults and Children's social care, the usual level of activity for planning appeals and winter gritting average weather conditions. - 3.
 Income budgets should be set to take into account likely activity levels and any changes in fees and charges. - 4.
-The contingency is there to deal with unforeseen/exceptional items and one-off projects that are approved during the year.
+The contingency is there to deal with unforeseen/exceptional items which occur during the financial year.